Nokia X10 Memory Card Compatibility

 Introduction

-Understanding Memory Card Compatibility
+Understanding Memory-Card Compatibility

-What is a Memory Card?
+What Is a Memory Card?

-Types of Memory Cards:
+Types of Memory Card:

-2. SDHC (Secure Digital High Capacity): An extension of the SD format that supports capacities between 4GB and 32GB.
+SDHC (Secure Digital High Capacity): An extension of the SD format that supports capacities between 4GB and 32GB.

 Why Expand Storage?